modin-project/modin/docs/index.rst

-**If you are interested in contributions please refer to 'developer documentation' section, where you can find 'Getting started' guide, system architecture and internal implementation details docs and much more usefull information.**
+**If you are interested in contributions please refer to 'developer documentation' section, where you can find 'Getting started' guide, system architecture and internal implementation details docs and lots of other useful information.**

 .. toctree::
    :caption: Installation